Dafrok/if-emoji/README.md

 # if-emoji

-Check your browser if it supports emoji.
+Check a character if it is an accurately supported emoji.

 ## Install